caioalarcon/simple-wallet-core/README.md

 can choose to connect via an extension or Google (SpireKey).
 After connecting, your balance is displayed and you can send funds using a simple form.

+### Balance Fetching

+The SDK's `walletSdk.getAccountDetails` helper does not work reliably in browser environments.
+Instead, `BalanceFetcher` issues raw POST requests to the `/pact/api/v1/local` endpoint for each chain (0-19) to read the balance.
+This mirrors how EckoWallet performs balance checks and avoids 404 errors from the deprecated `/account/balance` route.